nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 is listed.

 <div markdown="block" class="alert alert-primary">**:information_source: Note:**
-There will always be one team in TruthTable,
+There will always be one team in TruthTable named "default" (if no name is specified).
 </div>

 | Number | Component       | Description                                    |